cesaro/steroids/doc/design.rst

   a call to _rt_* or something

-- Limitation: the size the log trace cannot be greater than 2^31, as otherwise, at the end of a replay sequence, the current.count coulds decrease 2^31 times, overflow and become positive.
+- Limitation: the size the log trace cannot be greater than 2^31, as otherwise, at the end of a replay sequence, the current.count could decrease 2^31 times, overflow and become positive.

 Synchronization algorithm::